kunilovskaya/kunilovskaya.github.io/_news/more_teaching.md

 I also co-teach P4: Abschlusskolloquium for BA Language Science with Annemarie Verkerk.
 Today I talked about structuring Related, reference managers and note-taking tools.
 This is a truly rewarding experience I must say.
 Not only you get to understand things in more depth and realise that you actually have a lot to share, but also it feels like the students were excited about these instruments.
+I was offered to teach this course alone next semester.